CPE Services Logo

 4. Speed them up??
 Faster than conventional rotation (10 fpm tip speed) can have a detrimental effect on sludge blanket compaction.

-1. Standard segmented plows work well (may be even better than draft-tube suction-type?).
+1. Standard segmented plows work well, maybe better than spiral scrapers (and may be even better than draft-tube suction-type?).

 2. Consider adding some extra depth to scraper collectors.

 3. Spiral scrapers?
-An expensive retrofit ….. may not be necessary ….. and definitely not a “silver bullet”!
+A more expensive retrofit ….. which may not be an “improvement” ….. and are definitely not a “silver bullet”!

 1. Problems with scum?
-Design relief ports for it; use a skimmer blade, or, extend ducking scum trough into the centerwell.
+Design relief ports for it; use a skimmer blade.

 2. Optimum depth? approx. 0.5 x SWD; avoid DEEP centerwells.